Changing Dashboard Cluster Lights

 Required tools & components (+ training board)

-Step 1: Remove the speedometer
+Step 1: Remove the Dashboard Cluster

-Step 1: Remove the speedometer
+Step 1: Remove the Dashboard Cluster

 Loosen 2x Torx screws on the speedometer bezel